 - This death was caused by the defendant’s wrongful act or negligence;

-- The plaintiff is an heir or personal representative of the victim; and
+- You are an heir or personal representative of the victim; and

-- The plaintiff suffered damages for monetary injury as a result of the death
+- You suffered damages for monetary injury as a result of the death

 The victim’s family and/or estate can bring wrongful death claims in Nevada.4